dippas/Frontend-StarterKit/README.md

 - Writing Pug with JSON, to separate logic from content
 - Favicons Included
 - Styleguide with links for templates/modules
-- Cookiebar compliant with EU rules, fully customisable
+- Cookiebar compliant with EU rules, fully customizable

 ## Tasks